 Leo White Horse

-In his work, Leo White Horse carries with him the inspiration of his Native American ancestry from the Rosebud Sioux reservation of South Dakota.
+In his work, Leo White Horse carries with him the inspiration of his Native American ancestry from the Rosebud Lakota tribe of South Dakota.

 This Lakota artist was influenced by the quick sketches of cowboy, rodeo and Native people drawn by his father long ago.